OpenFn/kit/packages/runtime-manager/README.md

 The runtime manager is designed as a long running node service that runs jobs as worker threads.

-## Demo Server

-Run `pnpm start` to start the manager as a web service.
-This gives a bit of an example of how the manager might be used.

-Go to `localhost:1234` to see a report on any active threads as well as the job history.

-Post anything to the server to run the test job.
-The test job will run for a random number of seconds and return a random number.
-Patent pending.

-The server will report usage statistics when any job finishes.
-~~Post to `/job` to spin out a new job.~~

 ## Usage

 To integrate the manager into your own application: